syntithenai/react-express-oauth-login-system/README.md

 ```

 - Copy .env-sample to .env and edit to update any configuration settings including email delivery and external api keys.
-- Edit src/www/App.js and update the properties to disable any unused external authentication buttons.

 ```